KirillYabl/OnlineLibrary/README.md

 pip install -r requirements.txt
 ```

-### How to upload more books on me local version of site
+### How to upload more books on my local version of site

 Download instructions in [this](https://github.com/KirillYabl/tululu_parser) repository.

 Tne next steps are:
-1. Move texts of books in `data/books` folder
+1. Move texts of books in `media/books` folder
-2. Move images of books in `data/images` folder
+2. Move images of books in `media/images` folder
-3. Move short description of books `books_info.json` in `data` folder
+3. Move short description of books `books_info.json` in `media` folder

 Open command line (in windows `Win+R` and write `cmd` and `Ok`).
 Go to directory with program or write in cmd: